rezafouladian/MacintoshPortable/docs/SadMac.md

 ### 83 - VRAM Address Test

 ## Non-critical Tests
+Non-critical tests will typically not crash the computer when they fail and instead save the error for later.
 ### 80 - Mapper RAM Data Test
-This test read and writes patterns to the CPU GLU mapper registers
+This test read and writes patterns to the CPU GLU mapper registers.

+Note: This test is not run on startup and typically only accessible from the [Test Manager](TestManager.md).
 ### 81 - Mapper RAM Uniqueness Test
-This test verifies that CPU GLU mapper registers are unique
+This test verifies that CPU GLU mapper registers are unique.

+Note: This test is not run on startup and typically only accessible from the [Test Manager](TestManager.md).
 ### 84 - SCC Reg Test
 ### 85 - SCC Loop Test
 ### 86 - SCC Timer Test